raboud/HMSBackend/deploy/az/servicefabric/LinuxContainers/readme.md

 - adminPassword: user-password for VMs administration
 - dnsName: Name assigned to your SF dns

-Optionally, you could modify which ports are opened in the LoadBalancer for the multiple eShopOnContainer apps and API services.
+Optionally, you could modify which ports are opened in the LoadBalancer for the multiple HMS apps and API services.
 By default, they are setup as:
 - webMvcHttpPort:       5100
 - webSpaHttpPort:       5104